-h.
+g.
 Short-term bank deposits:

 Bank deposits with maturities of more than three months but less than one year are included in short-term bank deposits.
-These deposits are presented at cost and earn interest at market rates.
+These deposits are presented at cost and earn interest at market rates which present the fair value.

-i.
+h.
 Marketable securities: